A tradition born of bootlegging….

 An historic and charming grocery store in tiny Malo, Washington….
 Read more

-Ranald MacDonald was buried in an Indian Cemetery on the east side of Customs Road, on a knoll overlooking the Kettle River.
-His grave site has the distinction of being the smallest state park in Washington State.
+Recognized by many as Japan’s first English teacher, Ranald MacDonald was buried in an Indian Cemetery on the east side of Customs Road, on a hill that overlooks the Kettle River below.
+His grave site is the smallest state park in Washington State.
 Read more

 In 1898 a woman on horse back rode the hills around Republic, Washington looking for a suitable burial place for a man who’d recently died.
 At the time, Republic was a rough and tumble gold rush town filled to the brim with miners, and as yet hadn’t established a cemetery.
 That all changed when a man named Patrick Callahan died in Republic’s first mining-related accident.
 Read more